In banking, "ACH" stands for "automated clearing house," which is a network that coordinates electronic payments and automated money transfers.

 - Payments from businesses to vendors and suppliers

-- Moving money from your brick-and-mortar bank to your online bank
+- Transferring money from your brick-and-mortar bank to your online bank

 As with any technology, using ACH means embracing the pros and cons.
 Let’s review those below.